 Designers can upload InDesign files to Canto and optionally allow other users to edit certain parts of these files while maintaining brand consistency.

 Brand Templates require PrintUI credentials!
-To receive these credentials, contact your account manager or implementation specialist.
+To receive these credentials, contact your Canto account manager.

 Creation of InDesign Templates

 A Brand Template is created within InDesign.
 The designer may choose what is editable by those who receive the document.

 Layers, objects and frames that are meant to be fixed and not editable must be moved into the Background Layer.